bravepickle/query-filters-serializer/README.md

 ```

 The main drawback may lie in its proper formatting on client side and escaping all special chars used for it,
-is more error prone than URL query format when used without careful thinking beforehand.
+is more error prone than *URL Query* format when used without careful thinking beforehand.
 The good thing is that its that those are customizable and you can change them if needed or ensure that they won't appear in your
 queries